 Educating Our Children In College

 My subject for this blog is the cost of sending Filipino students to college nowadays.
 I am no longer spending for the education of our children because they are all grown-ups and had finished their college education.
-I just cannot imagine how I could be able to support them today if they are still studying.
+I just cannot imagine how I could be able to support them today if they were still getting ready for the CISA exam.
 The sixty to seventy thousand (PhP60,000 to 70.000) pesos tuition per college student in some private colleges and universities in the country is simply beyond my capacity these days.

 Three of our four children studied in the premier state university when the tuition was still around six to seven thousand (PhP6,000 to 7,000) pesos only.
 Today, the fees in the said school has also gone up to more than twenty thousand (>PhP20,000) pesos per semester.
 The amount is relatively low if compared to the amount I mentioned above for schools that offer competitive quality of education to their students.